makrai/notes/schuster16-enhanced-en-ud-lrec.md

   which we updated according to the English Universal Dependencies guidelines
 * semantic head finder which operates similarly to the Collins head finder (Collins, 1999)
-  * For each constituent type, we define a set of rules that determine from which of its children the constituent inherits its head; terminal nodes
+  * For each constituent type, we define a set of rules that determine from which of its children the constituent inherits its head
     * mostly conditions on the constituent type of the child [like Collins]
-    * some of them also take surface tokens into account ... main verbs and auxiliaries.
+    * some of them also take surface tokens into account: main verbs and auxiliaries.
 We traverse the constituency tree in depth-first order and use these rules to obtain and store the head of each constituent,
   * The head of each token is then simply